guigolab/biogenome-portal/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Before building the application it is necessary to configure the .env file in the project's root directory:
-The .env file contains many parts that have to be configured depending on the needs:

-	The API KEY part:
+By default the portal is configured to retrieve public data under the EBP umbrella (https://www.earthbiogenome.org/) it will load (at building stage) and seed the database with the last dump (/dump-db directory)

+If you want to customize the portal follow the steps below:

+  General configurations:
+  - Set the ROOT_NODE env variable with the Taxon name you want to use as a root (default: Eukaryota)

+  Public data management:
+  - in the .env file insert the PROJECT_ACCESSION (The INSDC BioProject accession) of the project you want to use as a root: if the bioproject you want to use as a root is not under the EBP umbrella, you have to comment the volumes of the biogenome_mongo service in the docker-compose-dev file:
+                  - ./mongo-init.sh:/docker-entrypoint-initdb.d/mongo-init.sh
+                  - ./mongo-restore.sh:/docker-entrypoint-initdb.d/mongo-restore.sh
+                  - ./db-dump:/db-dump
+  - if the same project or sub projects are defined as attributes of the sample metadata (ex: project name: 'YOUR_PROJECT_NAME') submitted in INSDC, set the list of comma separated project names in the PROJECTS env variable (default values: VGP(https://vertebrategenomesproject.org/), DTOL(https://www.darwintreeoflife.org/))

+  -EXEC_TIME: how often, in seconds, the job should be performed it does nothing if PROJECTS OR PROJECT_ACCESSION are empty

+  NOTE: if you are just interested in local data management remove the default values of PROJECTS and PROJECT_ACCESSION

+  Local data management:

   Configure this part if you want to enter samples locally

-	USER=admin --> Define the user name that will be inserted to access the admin area JWT_SECRET_KEY=secret_restKey #change this in production!! --> key to encrypt the RESTKEY (below) RESTKEY=secretPassword #change this in production!! --> password that will be inserted to access the admin area
+	USR=admin --> Define the user name that will be inserted to access the admin area JWT_SECRET_KEY=secret_restKey #change this in production!! --> key to encrypt the RESTKEY (below) RESTKEY=secretPassword #change this in production!! --> password that will be inserted to access the admin area

-	The CRONJOB part:
-  Configure this part if you want to retrieve public data from ENA/BioSamples and/or NCBI (the sample metadata format must be compliant with the ENA checklist).
-	The cronjob will automatically check for read data in ENA if PROJECTS and/or PROJECT_ACCESSION are present PROJECTS=  --> list of projects (comma separated) wich name figures in the sample metadata submitted to the ENA/BioSamples PROJECT_ACCESSION --> bioproject accession to retrieve data from NCBI EXEC_TIME=600 --> how often, in seconds, the job should be performed

-	The DATA PORTAL part:
-  	This part have some default values that can be modified

-    ROOT_NODE=the INSDC bioproject acccession which will be used as the root project of the application

 To add a custom logo and an icon follow this steps: